Milwaukee County sheriff accuses Black Lives Matter of inspiring violence against police

 Sheriff David Clarke raised his national profile with GOP convention speech

 Unapologetic and blunt, Milwaukee County Sheriff David Clarke has won legions of supporters on the right with his frequent commentary that slams Black Lives Matter and other liberal groups.

 As violence roiled Milwaukee in August, Clarke took to Twitter chiding the left and black activists, whom he derided as “Black Lies Matter.”

-Clarke, who's African-American, raised his national profile recently with his speech at the Republican National Convention and his vigorous defense of law enforcement.
-Although he's not a registered Republican, the sheriff is no fan of Democrats either, often blaming them for creating "misery-inducing, divisive, exploitative and racist" urban policies.
+Clarke, who’s African-American, raised his national profile with a speech at the Republican National Convention in July and his vigorous defense of law enforcement.
+He’s not a registered Republican, but the sheriff is no fan of Democrats, often blaming them for creating “misery-inducing, divisive, exploitative and racist” urban policies.

-Clarke hasn't been shy about his views on the turmoil in the city of Milwaukee after Saturday's police shooting of an armed black man named Sylville Smith.
-He called protests that turned violent "black cultural dysfunction."
+Clarke hasn’t been shy either with his views on turmoil in Milwaukee after last summer’s police shooting of an armed black man named Sylville Smith.
+He called protests that turned violent “black cultural dysfunction.”

-"What happened Saturday night and again Sunday night had little to do with police use of force -- it was a collapse of the social order where tribal behavior leads to reacting to circumstances instead of waiting for facts to emerge," Clarke wrote.
+“What happened … had little to do with police use of force – it was a collapse of the social order where tribal behavior leads to reacting to circumstances instead of waiting for facts to emerge,” Clarke wrote.

-"The law of the jungle replaced the rule of law in Milwaukee Saturday night over an armed career criminal suspect who confronted police."
+“The law of the jungle replaced the rule of law in Milwaukee … over an armed career criminal suspect who confronted police.”